Dholpur: Geography

 The city of Dholpur (Dhaulpur) lies on the left (north) bank of the Chambal River at 26° 42' 0" North, 77° 54' 0" East, across the river, and provincial border, from Morena in Madhya Pradesh.
 It is located on old NH-3 and is a junction on the North Central Railway.
 The total area of Dholpur city is 33.3 sqkm.

 History

 Rajput period (7th century)

-There were several Rajput dynasties including Chauhans, Tomars, Jadauns, etc who ruled over Dholpur for a long period.
+There were several Rajput dynasties including Chauhans, Tomars, and Jadauns who ruled over Dholpur for a long period.

 Chahamana (Chauhan) dynasty

 The earliest Rajput dyanasty that ruled Dholpur region were the Chauhans in the early 7th and 8th century.
 The discovery of a stone inscription at Dholpur has brought into light the existence of a Chahamana dynasty at Dhavalapuri.
 The inscription mentions Chauhan Prince Chandamahasena who was the contemporary of Pratihara emperor Bhojadev.
 The inscription mentions conflicts of Chauhan Prince with invading Arab armies.